 Your financial aid (Pell Grant or loan) cannot be applied until grades have officially posted for the classes you are currently taking and until your SAP is re-evaluated.
 Of course, if you want to register before grades are officially posted, you can register and make payment.
 If you are meeting SAP after grades post, your aid will apply to your tuition charges.

 Per federal regulations, you have one-and-a-half times the length of your chosen program to complete it.
 Once you reach this maximum time frame, MAX will appear as your eligibility.
-Since Gadsden State is a two-year college, degree-seeking students can attempt 96 hours before reaching MAX.
 Students with MAX status are not eligible to receive federal financial aid.

 If a student failed to make SAP or has reached MAX, the student may file an appeal by submitting a Financial Aid Appeal Form and any required documentation to the Financial Aid Office.
 These forms are available on OneACCS under your student requirements after failing to meet the SAP eligibility standards.
 If an appeal is approved, be sure to follow all instructions of the appeal decision.
 Incomplete appeals will not be reviewed; and, there is no appeal for Lifetime Eligibility.

 Appeal decisions post on OneACCS.
 To view this decision, click the Financial Aid tab, select the Eligibility option, select the correct Aid Year, click Submit, and select the Academic Progress to view your new SAP status.
 You can also check your Banner messages or your Gadsden State e-mail.

 Filing academic bankruptcy will not improve your SAP.
 If you are interested in academic bankruptcy, please visit the Admissions and Records Office or reference the catalog for this information.

 The maximum Pell Lifetime Eligibility a student is eligible to receive is limited to 12 full-time semesters (six years) or 600%.